mg94c18/gonzales/app/src/main/java/README.txt

     - na primer ime "* [1-9] *"

 Ko kaže da ti ne možeš razumeti srpski?
 Slušaj ove pesme, treniraj tvoje uvo, i ti ćeš razumeti.
 Možda takođe pričati.

+Maybe they told you that Serbian is impossible to learn...
+But why waste time listening to naysayers when you can spend it wisely listening to music?
+Use the world of music to explore difficult concepts that native speakers take for granted but can't bother to explain.
+Create playlists to listen in the background, train your ear by listening repeatedly, more than XYZ minutes of music.
+Use landscape mode to explore the translation, with literal (wrong) translation available for many songs.
+The grammar rules for Serbian, Croatian, Bosnian, Montenegrin are all the same, so you will acquire knowledge relevant for languages spoken by 15 million people in the area.
+This app will NOT teach you to speak Serbian, but it is sure to help you on your journey.

+^ Bla, bla, bla.
+Trebalo bi da ilustrujem slikama a ne rečima.

+You pay less than you would for a pie.

 These songs are translated correctly, with caveats that poetry and music, like other art, is subjective, and that I am native Serbian and not English.

 Azbuka: prebaciti na ovu staru: https://www.youtube.com/watch?v=jWDlaXrJOI4